FC Stal Kamianske: History

 In 1994, the club became almost defunct.
 In 1998, the team was reorganized again under the name FC Stal Dniprodzerzhynsk.
 The team became one of the strongest in Dnipropetrovsk Oblast and in 2001, it was promoted to the Ukrainian amateur championship.
 In the same year, Stal won the Dnipropetrovsk Oblast Cup and was promoted to the Druha Liha B. In the 2003–04 season, Stal became the champions of the division and were promoted to the Persha Liha.

 Stal finished in 20th place (bottom) in the 2007–08 season and were relegated to Ukrainian Second League.

 After a six-season absence, the club was promoted to Ukrainian First League in 2014.
 In 2015, the club was set to merge with FC Metalurh Donetsk.
-However, on 11 July 2015 Metalurh declared bankruptcy, citing the economic difficulties caused by the War in Donbass.
+However, on 11 July 2015 Metalurh declared bankruptcy, citing the economic difficulties caused by the War in Donbas.
 FC Stal Dniprodzerzhynsk did take Metalurh's place in the Ukrainian Premier League.

 In May 2016, the city of Dniprodzerzhynsk was renamed back into Kamianske and team name was changed to FC Stal Kamianske.

 After being relegated to the Ukrainian First League following the 2017–18 Ukrainian Premier League season, the club re-registered to Bucha (Kyiv Oblast) and changed its name to PFC Feniks Bucha.
 Before the start of the new season, the club withdrew from 2018–19 Ukrainian First League due to financial difficulties.